bao-project/bao-docs/source/development/contributing.rst

   contribution to the system, such as implementing a new feature, subsystem, port to a new architecture/platform, and the like.

-These files must list contributor/author per line, preferably in the format
+These files must list :term:`contributor`/author per line, preferably in the format

 .. code-block:: none

     Contributor's Name <contributors@email.com>

 using the name and e-mail associated with their Github accounts and commits.
-However, if some contributor requests to be listed in another format, (e.g. using some alias), we can also accommodate it.
+However, if some :term:`contributor` requests to be listed in another format, (e.g. using some alias), we can also accommodate it.

-If a contributor does not wish to be listed or have any of their information removed, maintainers must fulfill their request.
+If a :term:`contributor` does not wish to be listed or have any of their information removed, maintainers must fulfill their request.

 Preferably, these files should list the contributors/authors in a chronologic order regarding their first contribution.
 That means each time a new person